The earth science major is a flexible course of instruction with a broad understanding of the earth and environmental processes.

 The College of Arts and Sciences offers a two-tiered advising system for undergraduates.
 You will receive:

-- Major-specific advising through the faculty or staff expertise within the department.
+- Major-specific advising through the faculty within the department.
 The faculty advisor for the earth science major is Dr. Michelle Kominz.

 - General advising regarding University and general education requirements as well as pre-professional advising through the College of Arts and Sciences undergraduate advising.